Ulcerative colitis

 Therapeutic intent: Curative procedure

-Guselkumab is indicated for the treatment of adult patients with moderately to severely active ulcerative colitis.
+Guselkumab is indicated for the treatment of adult patients with moderately to severely active ulcerative colitis who have had an inadequate response, lost response, or were intolerant to either conventional therapy, or a biologic treatment.

 For this indication, competent medicine agencies globally authorize below treatments: